Outright Odds

 Liverpool odds to win the Premier League: Prediction, best players & stats

-As a result, Liverpool are odds-on favourites to win the Premier League this season, with an implied probability of 80% per BetMGM‘s odds.
-If Liverpool were to win the league, he’d be the first to do so in his first season as a Premier League manager since Antonio Conte in 2016-17.
+As a result, Liverpool are massive odds-on favourites to win the Premier League this season, with BetMGM now not even taking bets on where they’ll finish.
+If Liverpool do go on to win the league, Slot will be the first to do so in his first season as a Premier League manager since Antonio Conte in 2016-17.

 So, can Liverpool go all the way?
 Read on for everything you need to know about the current season.